unmtransinfo/CausalKnowledgeTrace/furtherAnalysis/MnButterflyBiasREADME.md

 ### Butterfly Bias

-Butterfly bias is a form of sample selection bias that occurs when conditioning on a variable (the "butterfly node") that has two or more common causes that are themselves confounders.
+Butterfly bias is a form of sample selection bias that occurs when conditioning on a variable (the "butterfly node") that has two or more common causes, each of which is itself a confounder.
 Conditioning on the butterfly node can open spurious paths between the exposure and outcome, introducing bias even when adjusting for confounders.

 **Example structure:**
 ```